bcgov/data-publication/pages/dps_w_bcdc.md

 + clients that are publishing data to the DataBC Program, through any service
 + Data Custodians, Data Managers, Data Stewards, metadata editors

-For a description of the roles and responsibilities of the business functions defined in this section, please refer to [_Data Publication: Roles and Responsibilities_](roles_and_responsibilities.md#data-publication-roles-and-responsibilities).

 -----------------------

 ## Table of Contents